 |Poor (300 - 639)||28.5% - 32.0%|

-For individuals with average to poor credit, APRs on personal loans can be between 18% and 36%.
-In many states, a 36% APR is the legally allowed cap on personal loans, though exceptions do apply.
-If you don’t have a credit score or credit history, you may have difficulty qualifying for a personal loan.
-However, this doesn’t mean you should turn to payday loans, which are predatory products that can easily trap consumers in a cycle of never-ending debt.
-Consider going to a local credit union or non-profit financial assistance organization for a loan instead.
+For individuals with average to poor credit, APRs on personal loans will generally be between 18% and 36%.
+If you have a credit score of less than 580 or no credit history, you may have trouble qualifying for a conventional personal loan altogether.
+However, this doesn’t mean you should turn to payday loans, which can carry APRs in excess of 100%.
+Those loans make it all too easy to fall into in a cycle of never-ending debt.
+Instead, consider going for a loan or financial aid to a local credit union or nonprofit financial assistance organization.

 Average Personal Loan Interest Rates by Lender

-Interest rates on personal loans vary between 2.5% and 36% depending on the lender.
-Banks and credit unions will offer competitive rates, but some of the lowest rates you can find are from online lenders that focus on creditworthy borrowers.
-If you have a lower credit score, you will also have more luck with online lenders, as some online lenders will accept borrowers with scores as low as 580 (sometimes lower).
-However, because of this, rates will normally be on the higher end.
+Interest rates on unsecured personal loans typically range between 5% and 36%.
+Banks and credit unions will offer competitive rates, but some of the lowest you can find are from online lenders, especially those that cater to creditworthy borrowers.
+If you have a lower credit score, you will also have more luck with online lenders, as some will accept borrowers with scores as low as 580, and sometimes lower.
+In the table below, we take a look at the rates offered on an unsecured personal loan by a variety of online and traditional lenders.

 |Backed||2.90% - 15.99%|